Continued to: Helena Rubinstein (1915-1930)

 Novena Poudre: “[T]he only complexion powder which is a Skin Food as well.
 It causes the skin beneath it to become succulent, firm and supple, and to gain rapidly in sap and beauty.”
 Shades: Flesh, White, Pink and Cream.

-In addition to these powders Rubinstein also recommended Novena Pasta as an outdoor speciality for greasy skins.
+In addition to these powders Rubinstein recommended Novena Pasta as an outdoor speciality for greasy skins.
 It came in two shades and could be applied to the neck, shoulders and arms to produce an alabaster tone.
-Although Rubinstein described it as a skin-care product it was more akin to a liquid body powder.
+Described as a skin-care product it was more akin to a liquid body powder.

 Novena Pasta: “[P]reserves, cools, refreshes and nourishes the most oily or greasy skin and instantly whitens it.
 The beautiful whiteness of skin … cannot be dislodged even by persistent perspiration, but continues for hours.”